Overview of the Assessment

 The national results are based on a representative sample of students in both public schools and nonpublic schools.
 Nonpublic schools include private schools, Bureau of Indian Affairs schools, and Department of Defense schools.
 Private schools include Catholic, Conservative Christian, Lutheran, and other private schools.
 The sample sizes for BIE, Department of Defense schools, and other private schools are often too small to permit reliable estimates.
 Please visit the NAEP Data Explorer for more details about the results for type of school categories.
-The participation rate for private schools at grade 8 did not meet the NAEP reporting standards in 2018; therefore, their results are not shown in the "type of school" charts in hte 2018 U.S. history report.
+The participation rate for private schools overall and Catholic schools at grade 8 did not meet the NAEP reporting standards in 2022; therefore, their results are not shown in the "type of school" charts in hte 2022 U.S. history report.

 A pilot study of America's charter schools and their students was conducted as part of the 2003 NAEP assessments in reading and mathematics at grade 4.
 Results are available for charter schools starting in 2003 or later assessment years at grade 4, in 2005 or later assessment years at grade 8, and in 2009 or later assessment years at grade 12.
 Results for this variable are presented for public school students in the NAEP reports.